-Turning wastes into profits while assuring zero effect on communities, environment and As cassava processing produce harmful wastes, environment management shall be in place to ensure safety and zero effects Identify and define suitable sites for cassava processing industries Create a guideline for investors to select sites MoE, MAFF, MoC, MIME, CDC MoE, MoC eco-system safety and zero effects for processing industries Develop and document responsibilities required by laws, regulations and policies which processing industries shall comply MoE Check, monitor and evaluate environmental management performance of cassava processing industries MoE Reward and support starch processing industries complying laws and capitalizing benefits from environment management, i.e. carbon credit, tax exemption etc. MoE, MEf Enhancing the sector Reducing costs of moving cassava- based products from Official fees shall be reduced Decrease official fees related to export documents Related ministries competitiveness Cambodia to markets Unofficial fee shall be eradicated.
-Investigate, inspect and control unofficial fees happening throughout the chain process since production, processing and export of cassava Related ministries Logistic costs are reduced by having more infrastructure and leveraging Various factors contribute to high costs, especially cheap alternative Create freight forwarder facilities at appropriate locations which enable transport of cassava-based products through railways MPWT economy of scale (vessels), through connecting competit transportation means (vessels), inefficient trucks, competition of truck during Improve efficiency of truck companies to lower transport costs MPWT between related sectors/industries harvesting season, costs of petroleum, road conditions, Construct short-cut roads to reduce distances as available MPWT and productivity of transportation services Identify innovative transport means which are more cost efficient, i.e. inland water way etc. MPWT Trade facilitation is improved to reduce Develop a digital platform which trade related documents can be processed and paid online MoC ensure reliability and predictability of Provide special treatment to cassava-based products for clearance and related services at ports, borders, and critical points, as practices with the rice MPWT Build facilities/amenities needed to support the timely and prompt movement of cassava- based products at ports and logistic points MPWT Barriers to trade shall be addressed Export from Cambodia benefit much from none or Analyze cassava markets and negotiate with target countries for smooth trade arrangement MoC and advantages from trade preference treatment low tariff rate granted by the trade preferential treatment schemes, so these Address trade barriers (SPS) between Cambodia and target countries MAFF, MoC shall be capitalized advantages shall be exploited.
-Cambodia still benefits from the LDC for years despite of its Promote Cambodia's cassava products to international and global markets through effective marketing strategies MoC graduation to a lower- middle income country Develop a transition plan for the country based on trade preferential treatment schemes and support the value chain actors to prepare for new trading environment MoC Trade finance is not yet well developed Lack of effective and well- designed trade finance Develop trade finance schemes based on the needs of processing industries MEF growth of cassava to support the growth of cassavahinders processors and exporters to increase values and volume of trade as they Improve regulatory frameworks to enforce trade finance schemes MEF processing and could not utilize extra Provide direct loan to processing industries MEF, RDB export industr es finance as working capitals which have good performance and make positive impacts to farmers
+Turning wastes into profits while assuring zero effect on communities, environment and eco-system As cassava processing produce harmful wastes, environment management shall be in place to ensure safety and zero effects Identify and define suitable sites for cassava processing industries Create a guideline for investors to select sites for processing industries MoE, MAFF, MoC, MIME, CDC MoE, MoC Develop and document responsibilities required by laws, regulations and policies which processing industries shall comply MoE Check, monitor and evaluate environmental management performance of cassava processing industries MoE Reward and support starch processing industries complying laws and capitalizing benefits from environment management, i.e. carbon credit, tax exemption etc. MoE, MEf Enhancing the sector Reducing costs of moving cassava- hased products from Official fees shall be reduced Decrease official fees related to export documents Related ministries competitiveness Cambodia to markets Unofficial fee shall be eradicated.
+Investigate, inspect and control unofficial fees happening throughout the chain process since production, processing and export of cassava Related ministries Logistic costs are reduced by having more infrastructure and leveraging Various factors contribute to high costs, especially cheap alternative transportation means Create freight forwarder facilities at appropriate locations which enable transport of cassava-based products through railways MPWT economy of scale through connecting (vessels), inefficient trucks, competition of truck during Improve efficiency of truck companies to lower transport costs MPWT between related sectors/industries harvesting season, costs of petroleum, road conditions, Construct short-cut roads to reduce distances as available MPWT and productivity of transportation services Identify innovative transport means which are more cost efficient, i.e. inland water way etc. MPWT Trade facilitation is improved to reduce time and cost and Costs paying for required export documents and waiting time due to late or Develop a digital platform which trade related documents can be processed and paid online MoC ensure reliability and predictability of service providers long process are costs adding in a product price.
+Provide special treatment to cassava-based products for clearance and related services at ports, borders, and critical points, as practices with the rice MPWT Build facilities/amenities needed to support the timely and prompt movement of cassava- based products at ports and logistic points MPWT Barriers to trade shall be addressed Export from Cambodia benefit much from none or low tariff rate granted by Analyze cassava markets and negotiate with target countries for smooth trade arrangement MoC from trade preference treatment the trade preferential treatment schemes, so these Address trade barriers (SPS) between Cambodia and target countries MAFF, MoC shall be capitalized advantages shall be exploited.
+Cambodia still benefits from the LDC for years despite of its Promote Cambodia's cassava products to international and global markets through effective marketing strategies MoC graduation to a lower- middle income country Develop a transition plan for the country based on trade preferential treatment schemes and support the value chain actors to prepare for new trading environment MoC Trade finance is not yet well developed Lack of effective and well- designed trade finance Develop trade finance schemes based on the needs of processing industries MEF growth of cassava exporters to increase values and volume of trade as they Improve regulatory frameworks to enforce trade finance schemes MEF processing and could not utilize extra Provide direct loan to processing industries MEF, RDB export industries finance as working capitals which have good performance and make positive impacts to farmers